This information is intended for use by health professionals

 Reporting of suspected adverse reactions

 Experience regarding the overdose of oral fosfomycin is limited.
-However cases of hypotonia, somnolence, electrolytes disturbances, thrombocytopenia and hypoprothrombinemia have been reported with parenteral use of fosfomycin.
+Cases of hypotonia, somnolence, electrolytes disturbances, thrombocytopenia and hypoprothrombinemia have been reported with parenteral use of fosfomycin.

-In the event of overdose, treatment should be symptomatic and supportive.
-Rehydration is recommended to promote urinary elimination of the drug.
+In the event of overdose, the patient must be monitored (particularly for plasma/serum electrolyte levels), and treatment should be symptomatic and supportive.
+Rehydration is recommended to promote urinary elimination of the active substance.
+Fosfomycin is effectively cleared from the body by haemodialysis with a mean elimination half-life of approximately 4 hours.

 Pharmacotherapeutic group: Antibacterials for systemic use – other antibacterials.